-We recently came across a talk by Greg Icenhower – a brand builder, communication strategist and leadership coach – on how trust is built in times of crisis.
-Applying these lessons to your brand is a must in gaining the trust of your customers and the public.
+We recently came across a talk by Greg Icenhower – a brand builder, communication strategist and leadership coach – on how trust is built.
+Applying these lessons to your brand identity is a must to build the trust of your customers and the public.

-In times like this, your brand’s greatest strength is empathy.
+After the events of the last couple of years, your greatest strength is brand empathy.
 Communication should happen from the outside in, meaning brands should spend more time listening and meeting the needs of others, rather than driving their own agenda.
-This is what makes people feel like they matter, and it’s what builds loyalty.
+This is what makes people feel like they matter, and it’s what builds brand loyalty.

 During the talk, Icenhower shared 5 drivers of trust in communication.
-Brands that follow these principles in all interactions and touchpoints – sales and marketing, transactions, support, marketing, paperwork – will come out the other side of this crisis with a strong cache of trust and goodwill.
+Brands that follow these principles in ALL interactions and touchpoints – sales and marketing, transactions, support, marketing, paperwork – will have a strong cache of trust and goodwill.